-With Lake Mulwala and its haunting river red gums as a backdrop, the twin towns of Mulwala and Yarrawonga deliver a kaleidoscope of adventure.
-Located on either side of the Murray River, enjoy water activities such as fishing, waterskiing and paddle-steamer cruises, as well as tasty food experiences and superb golf.
+With Lake Mulwala and towering river red gums as a backdrop, the twin towns of Mulwala and Yarrawonga deliver a world of adventure.
+Located on either side of the Murray River, enjoy water activities such as fishing, waterskiing and paddle-steamer cruises, as well as tasty food experiences and golf.

-On the banks of Lake Mulwala, discover bush camping and walking tracks in Kyffins Reserve.
-For more water-based fun, captain a houseboat and glide along the magnificent Murray River.
+On the banks of Lake Mulwala you’ll find bush camping and walking tracks in Kyffins Reserve.
+For more water-based fun, captain the sleek River of Islands houseboat and glide along the magnificent Murray River.
 Another way to experience the spectacular beauty of the area is on the paddle-steamer PS Cumberoona or riverboat MV Paradise Queen.

 Lake Mulwala is one of Australia’s premier fishing spots for native Murray cod, and you can also hire a 12 person ‘’ complete with a barbeque, sound system and leather lounge.
 Mulwala Water Ski Club offers a range of aquatic adventures, from tube rides to waterskiing and wakeboarding lessons.

 Taste local produce and wines at the Royal Mail Hotel in Mulwala.
 Or enjoy a cheese and charcuterie board, glass of local wine and views across Lake Mulwala at Blacksmith Provedore.
 Pick up tasty products from at their storefront, RG Provedore, in Yarrawonga.

 The Border Bistro at the Yarrawonga Mulwala Golf Club Resort also offers a family-friendly environment with everything from steaks and seafood to pan fried curries.
 At the heritage-listed Byramine Homestead across the river, you’ll find a brewery, winery and cellar door.